GCU-GenCyber/GenCyber-Camp-24/Networking/IP Address Math - Ryan.md

 x.x.x.x

-Each X can be replaced with a number between 0-255.
+Each 'x' can be replaced with a number between 0-255.
 To calculate the total number of IPv4 addresses that are usable we do 255^4 This totals to 4,228,250,625 usable IP addresses.